kchan139/db-systems/README.md

 # Hospital Management System

-This project uses Docker and Docker Compose to manage its service.
+This project uses Docker and Docker Compose to manage its services.

 ### Installation